Learning the Relation between Code Features and Code Transforms with Structured Prediction: Related work

+Within the big code literature, some works specifically target the representation problem.
+In particular, inspired by the word2vec~\cite{mikolov2013efficient} milestone, which embeds words into a numerical space where similar meaning words are in close proximity, many research efforts have been devoted to neural program representations in recent years.

-\textbf{\emph{Program Representation for Learning.}} Within the big code literature, some works specifically target the representation problem.
-Alon et al. elaborate a path-based representation of ASTs \cite{ASTRepresentPLDI,codelearningpopl} and DeFreez et al. \cite{defreez2018path} use paths in the control flow graph to embed functions.
-Allamanis et al. explore a graph-based representation to be given as input to a graph neural-network \cite{programgraphlearning}.
-Henkel et al. \cite{henkel2018code} represent programs with traces obtained from symbolic execution.
-Ideally, part of the representation is automatically inferred for these works, which is called ``learned semantic feature'' by Wang et al. \cite{astlearndefectprediction}.
+Alon et al. \cite{alon2019code2vec} use a path-based attention model to learn continuous distributed vector representations for code snippet (i.e., code embeddings), which then can further be used to predict semantic properties of the snippet.
+It is yet not clear how the learned representation can be used for predicting the newly defined AST-level code transforms in this paper.
+DeFreez et al. \cite{defreez2018path} use paths in the control flow graph to embed functions, aiming to identify function synonyms.
+Allamanis et al. \cite{programgraphlearning} explore a graph-based representation of both the syntactic and semantic structure of code, which then is given as input to a graph neural-network.
+Henkel et al. \cite{henkel2018code} represent programs with abstractions of traces obtained from symbolic execution.
+Hellendoorn et al. \cite{hellendoorn2017deep} argue that source code has special properties and improve existing language modeling techniques by incorporating handle of particular aspects of source code, including for example frequent changes and deeply nested scopes.
+Ideally, part of the representation is automatically inferred for these works, which is called "learned semantic feature" by Wang et al. \cite{astlearndefectprediction}.
+Compared with neural embedding of code snippet, our approach abstracts code edits into code transforms on AST nodes that are fully actionable and explainable.
+Our representation of programs is a combination of abstract syntax trees (AST) and rich carefully engineered and powerful features, which not only facilitates the learning process but also enables the definition of explainable AST-level code transform.

-\textbf{\emph{Partial Program and Learning.}} Program repair \cite{Monperrus2015} and program sketching \cite{solar2013program} share the idea that one already has a partial solution (the buggy program or the sketch).
-Recent research suggests that one can learn the sketches \cite{ICLRSynthesis} or learn the relation between code features and sketch implementations \cite{murali2017neural}.
-Beyond the concept of machine learning on partial programs, the goal and techniques presented in this paper are completely different.
-Long et al. \cite{Gensis} infer code transforms from bug-fixing commits that have fixed the same type of bugs.
-On the contrary, our approach does not need this tedious data preparation phase and predicts the needed code transforms at the level of AST nodes for each specific input code snippet.

-\textbf{\emph{Data-driven Program Repair.}} Some works in the program repair literature \cite{Monperrus2015} explore data-driven program repair.
-Le et al. \cite{Le2016HDRepair} use the commit history to select the most likely mutation-based patch.
-Long and Rinard \cite{Prophet} propose an optimization approach to select the patch that resembles the most to past human patches, aiming to get patches that suffer less from overfitting \cite{YuEmSE}.
-Wang et al. \cite{feedbackgeneration} use data-driven program repair for automated feedback generation.
-Neural networks can also be used.
-Hata et al. \cite{Hata2018} and Chen et al. \cite{sequencer} train a neural network based on past diffs, and Pu et al. \cite{pu2016sk_p} train a neural network for fixing MOOC programs.
-The representation in this work with full ASTs and carefully engineered code features, used together with structured prediction radically departs from the existing related work.